-Book 2 illustrates the result of population growth, cities forming governments, class structures, power struggles, and the accumulation of wealth through warfare and slavery.
+Book 2 (EMPIRES) illustrates the result of population growth, cities forming governments, class structures, power struggles, and wealth accumulated through warfare and slavery.

-Book 3 is told as a shocking mythological metaphor, an aberration of an inverted Handmaid’s Tale, to depict the political insanity and state of disunion during the year 2020 with an autocratic attempt to overthrow democracy.
+Book 3 (NATIONS) is a mythological metaphor, the aberration of an inverted Handmaid’s Tale, told to shockingly depict the political insanity and state of disunion resulting in an autocratic overthrow of democracy.

-Book 4 presents a future in which astronauts, searching for extraterrestrial life, enter the abyss of a black hole and are transformed metaphysically by gaining the dimension of time travel and knowledge of their reincarnations.
+Book 4 (ALIENS) presents a future in which astronauts, searching for extraterrestrial life, enter the abyss of a black hole and are transformed metaphysically by gaining the dimension of time, the ability to dream travel, and the knowledge of their reincarnations and connectivity.

 “History never repeats itself.
 Man always does.” — Voltaire

 By definition (mine) “The Center’s Edge” is the outside limit of a destination farthest away from the center of something and yet inexplicably the same place.
 In other words, a paradox.
 Such as a logically self-contradictory proposition that runs contrary to one’s expectations and, despite valid reasoning, leads to a mysterious and ambiguous conclusion.
 As well, a seemingly absurd condition that, when investigated, may prove to be true.